renolc/ezcli/README.md

 #### `process()`

 `process` is used to indicate the end of your cli app definition.
-Once it is called, it will beging processing any command line arguments passed in to your cli app, and will execute the correct subcommand or print usage information.
+Once it is called, it will begin processing any command line arguments passed in to your cli app, and will execute the correct subcommand or print usage information.

 ### Assumptions and Considerations